madetech/handbook/guides/it/laptop_replacements.md

 [Special Next Day Delivery](https://www.royalmail.com/sending/uk/special-delivery-guaranteed-1pm)

-You can expense the postage by claiming back via Xero - in the description of the xero expense add ‘returning laptop to aura for 3-year replacement'.
+You can expense the postage by claiming back via Xero - in the description of the xero expense add ‘returning laptop to Aura for 3-year replacement'.

 We do not offer an option to purchase your laptop.